manassaloi/manassaloi.github.io/_posts/2022-02-08-cred-cc-bayc.markdown

 ---
 layout: post
-title:  "Cred should launch an invite only Credit Card"
+title:  "Cred should launch a Credit Card"
 ---

 Cred should launch a limited edition credit card.